OpenMS/pyopenms-docs/docs/source/pyopenms_in_r.rst

 Installation of pyopenms is a requirement as well and it is necessary to make sure that R is using the same python environment.

-In case this not the case try:
+In case this not the case try for example (using miniconda):

 .. code-block:: R

-   Sys.setenv(RETICULATE_PYTHON = PATH)
+   Sys.setenv(RETICULATE_PYTHON = "/usr/local/miniconda3/envs/py37/bin/python")

 Or after loading the "reticulate" library: